Lumi-supercomputer/lumi-userguide/docs/firststeps/SSH-keys.md

     `/home/username/.ssh/id_rsa_lumi`.

     Next, you will be asked for a passphrase.
 Please choose a secure passphrase.
-It should be at least 8 characters long and should contain numbers, letters and special characters. **Do not leave the passphrase empty**.
+It should be at least 8 (preferably 12) characters long and should contain numbers, letters and special characters. **Do not leave the passphrase empty**.

-    After that an SSH key pair is created, i.e. a pair of files containing the public and private keys, e.g.files named `id_rsa_lumi` (the **private** key) and `id_rsa_lumi.pub` (the **public** key) in your `/home/username/.ssh/` directory.
+    After that an SSH key pair is created, i.e. a pair of files containing the public and private keys, e.g. files named `id_rsa_lumi` (the **private** key) and `id_rsa_lumi.pub` (the **public** key) in your `/home/username/.ssh/` directory.